It all started with some AMAZING huckleberry bear claws… 🤤

 Red Lodge Cafe and Lounge: They make a great breakfast sandwich!

-For more fun places to check out in this area, check out my post on Ghost Towns in Southwestern Montana!
+For more fun places to visit in this area, check out my post on Ghost Towns in Southwestern Montana!

 Polebridge Mercantile in Polebridge, Montana

-Despite a wildfire in the area, we made it to Polebridge and got our huckleberry bear claws…and yes, they were DELICIOUS!
+We made it to Polebridge and got our huckleberry bear claws…and yes, they were DELICIOUS!
 (For more info about this little piece of paradise, click here!)
 Polebridge is a TINY hamlet that sits only about 20 miles south of the Canadian border.
-(For those keeping track at home, the Polebridge Mercantile is exactly 923 miles from our house! 😁) They also have some great sandwiches that we enjoyed by the creek later!
+(For those keeping track at home, the Polebridge Mercantile is exactly 923 miles from our house! 😁) They also make some great sandwiches that we enjoyed by the creek later!

 Polson/Flathead Lake KOA Review

 I struggled with whether to include this info.
 I always try to keep this blog positive, however, this experience was so disappointing I felt like I needed to say something.
 The campground was LOVELY.
-It was set back from the road so it was fairly quiet, and it offered beautiful views of the lake and nearby mountains.
-We were excited when we got there because it seemed SO NICE.
+It was set back from the road so it was fairly quiet, and it offered beautiful views of Flathead Lake and nearby mountains.
+The RV sites were shaded and lovely, as well.
+We were excited when we got there because it seemed SO NICE…then we got to the tent sites…

 Anyone who reads this blog regularly knows we prefer to stay in national forest campgrounds.
 They’re usually more secluded, quieter, prettier and you’re more likely to see wildlife.
 However, western Montana is prime grizzly habitat (and since they scare the CRAP out of me, especially after this incredibly unfortunate incident) we decided to opt mostly for KOA’s this trip.
 I will be the first to admit, KOA’s are basically the most “vanilla” camping experience you can possibly have (but the showers and flush toilets were LOVELY! 😉)

-Unfortunately, the tent campsites were AWFUL!
+Unfortunately, the tent campsites at the Polson/Flathead Lake KOA were AWFUL!
 The facility literally parked the tent sites onto a gravel parking lot.
 It felt like whoever designed them had never tent-camped a day in their life. 😔

 The tent sites are on pebble tent pads (which are ok) but they are surrounded by gravel…there was only a small amount of lawn that we could reach next to us (and the sprinklers came on for that at midnight and sprayed half our campsite too, getting our chairs and towels wet and hitting the fence and waking us up. 😒)